wscott/fplan/README.md

 ## Contact

-This tool is being actively developed and eventually will have a much more user-friendly inteface.
-At the moment it is closer to a research tool.
+This tools has been somewhat on the back burner for a couple years.
 That said, I am more than happy to help people to use it and understand the resuls.
-Send mail at Wayne <wsc9tt@gmail.com>
+Send mail at Wayne <wsc9tt@gmail.com> or file issues on github.